chrigro/misu/README.rst

    ``EIncompatibleUnits`` exception is raised, with a clear explanation message about which units were inconsistent.

--  Decorators for functions to enforce dimensions
+-  Decorator for functions to enforce dimensions

 .. code:: python